 Many will remain unconvinced by the arguments presented above.
 They will still hold that wealth inequality is fundamentally unfair.
 The preceding arguments are not meant to dismiss frustration with the status quo, but instead to properly frame the questions that we should be asking about inequality, fairness, and growth.
 If we begin from the basis that inequality is severe, getting worse, and fundamentally unfair, we will draw the wrong solutions.
 But now that we understand the true nature of inequality, we can address these questions from a position of reason instead of emotion.

-I admit that, to the extent that wealth is “unearned” or achieved through “rent-seeking,” in economic parlance, inequality is a problem.
+I admit that to the extent that wealth is “unearned” or achieved through “rent-seeking,” in economic parlance, inequality is a problem.
 Indeed, a surprising amount of unearned wealth comes from the location value of land.
 Land and resources are not the fruits of physical or intellectual labor.
 Thus, allowing the matter of the Earth to be privately captured by individuals is genuinely problematic.
 Similarly, imperfections in the market system allow certain players to yield significant unearned wealth at the expense of everyone else.
-While most businesses and billionaires create prosperity for all, those that rely on rent-seeking do unfairly extract wealth in a zero-sum manner.
-Policymakers, therefore, should narrowly tailor policy to people and industries that rent-seek, not the wealthy in general.
+While most businesses and billionaires create wealth for all, those who rely on rent-seeking unfairly extract wealth in a zero-sum manner.
+Policymakers, therefore, should narrowly tailor policy to target this rent-seeking, not the wealthy in general.

 You also may like…